Anuraj-madd/Net-Sathi-Connect-VPN/readme.md

 If you encounter any issues, please re-check your credentials and server details.

+---
 Developer Information:
-    *   Software by: Anuraj Maddhesiya.
+    *   Software By : Anuraj Maddhesiya (https://cybernetic.co.in)
     *   For support or inquiries, please refer to the contact information provided by the software distributor.